The Pelvic Sling

 - Falls from Height

 - Anything involving a vehicle - driver, occupant, pedestrian, cyclist etc.

 - High speed sports impact - skiing, snowboaridng or mountain biking etc.

-exactly the same as those for a spinal injury.
+The mechanisms are exactly the same as those for a spinal injury.

 Anything under tension of compression will break at the weakest points; in the pelvis these likely weak points are:

 - The joint between the illium and the sacrum - the sacroilliac joint